Mechanical Timer Vs. Digital Timer: Which is Best For You?

 Some drawbacks of the mechanical timer switches are as follows:

-• Maintenance Required: It should be cleaned well because the collection of dirt may cause it to malfunction.
+It should be cleaned well because the collection of dirt may cause it to malfunction.
+Over time, dust and debris can affect the moving parts, reducing performance.

-• Susceptibility to Damage: It is relatively fragile and can be damaged easily depending on the climate or any other condition in which it is placed, especially outdoors.
+It is relatively fragile and can be damaged easily depending on the climate or any other condition in which it is placed, especially outdoors.
+Moisture and extreme temperatures may cause operational issues.

 What is a Digital Timer Switch?